wuxc/pywin32doc/md/servicemanager.md

     The event source name

-  -  *registerNow=False* : bool
+  -  *registerNow\=False* : bool

     If True, the event source name in the

-registry will be updated immediately.
+registry will be updated immediately\.

 If False, the name will be registered the first time an event log entry

-is written via any pythonservice methods (or possibly never if no record
+is written via any pythonservice methods \(or possibly never if no record

-if written).
+if written\)\.
 Note that in some cases, the service itself will not have permission

-to write the event source in the registry.
+to write the event source in the registry\.
 Therefore, it would be

 prudent for your installation program to call this function with

-registerNow=True, to ensure your services can write useful entries.
+registerNow\=True, to ensure your services can write useful entries\.